Ebon Fisher: Submodernism

 You Sub Mod: a manifesto celebrating submodernism, a philosophy of deep environmental participation.
 It was written by Ebon Fisher for his immersive theater company, Nerve Circle, the year Fisher moved to Williamsburg, Brooklyn in 1988.

 Ever since he spray-painted a series of neurons in the streets of Pittsburgh as an art student, Ebon Fisher sought to move his creative operations out of the ivory tower and immerse it in a public arena.
 A manifesto on environmental immersion that Fisher wrote in 1988 and posted in the streets of Williamsburg was discussed in 2023 by music historian, Cisco Bradley.
-In his book, The Williamsburg Avant-garde: Music and Sound on the Brooklyn Waterfront, Bradley notes that Fisher's manifesto, You Sub Mod helped to shape the discourse of Williamsburg's creative community:
+In his book, The Williamsburg Avant-garde: Music and Sound on the Brooklyn Waterfront, Bradley notes that Fisher's manifesto, You Sub Mod helped to shape the discourse of Williamsburg's creative community and quotes Fisher on the contrast between the postmodern approach to culture and that of the Immersionists: “Postmodern deconstruction was over.

-“Some theorists have characterized the period as one of immersionism, a kind of total artwork… As Ebon Fisher stated in 1988, in reference to the first use of the term, 'You are the SUB MODERN.
-You live in a million tribes and burrows beneath the illusion we call the real world.
-While the Party passes over your heads you see its abject nakedness.
-You never believed in modernism and you aren’t fooled by its vain reflection, postmodernism… Without proclamation you have integrated yourself into the endless unfolding of spectacles.
-You found that to immerse yourself was the thing, sensing that objectivity was only another dream.’”

-Bradley also quotes Fisher on the contrast between the postmodern approach to culture and that of the Immersionists: “Postmodern deconstruction was over.
 Immersionism was about biological congealing and the vitality born from such convergence.”

 According to Bradley the aesthetic philosophy Fisher helped to launch was pivotal in transitioning away from the cynicism of postmodern theories of art and culture: